theArjun/ead-notes/notes/software-security/state-based-attacks.md

 Examples of such attacks include the following:

-- Session hijacking.
+- **Session hijacking**.
 When a legitimate user is logged in to a website, attackers use their knowledge of the current session cookie to take over the user's session.
-- Session spoofing.
+- **Session spoofing**.
 Attackers use stolen or forged session tokens to start a new session and impersonate the legitimate user.
 This type of attack requires no user interaction and can be initiated even when the user is not logged in to the website.
-- Session fixation.
+- **Session fixation**.
 Attackers send a known session identifier via a phishing email or other means and fool a legitimate user into using this identifier to log in to a vulnerable or malicious site.
 The attacker then hijacks the user session.